-The YouthBuild program is an initiative that empowers young individuals to reach their full potential by providing education, job training, and leadership development opportunities.
-Designed for young people who have faced barriers to success, such as those who have experienced a lack of education, have limited job prospects, or are involved in the justice system, the YouthBuild program offers a transformative pathway toward self-sufficiency and community engagement.
+YouthBuild is a community-based pre-apprenticeship program administered by DOL's Office of Workforce Investment's Division of Youth Services.
+YouthBuild grantees in Texas offer programs in Austin, Houston, Pharr, and Brownsville, and empower young individuals to reach their full potential by providing education, job training, and leadership development opportunities.
+Designed for young people who have faced barriers to success, such as those who have experienced a lack of education, have limited job prospects, or are involved in the justice system, the YouthBuild program offers a transformative pathway toward selfsufficiency and community engagement.
 Through a comprehensive curriculum that combines academic instruction with hands-on construction training, participants gain valuable skills while earning a high school diploma or equivalent credential.
 Additionally, the program fosters personal growth and civic responsibility by encouraging youth to actively participate in community service projects, thus fostering a sense of belonging and giving back.